 Your current workplace policies may involve outdated processes like performance indicators and metrics that are used to evaluate employee performance.
 These processes likely won’t be able to work in the context of a hybrid work model because remote employee performance needs to be evaluated differently.
 But because of the differences, you can’t really compare performance between onsite and remote workers.
 As such, these policies should be scrapped in favor of results-based performance reviews so that workers are judged more fairly.

 Hybrid working will no doubt create different experiences in onsite and remote employees, but it’s extremely important to focus on creating an inclusive work environment that addresses concerns from both sides.
 Overlooking or failing to address these differences will lead to long term resentment on both sides, resulting in unhappy employees, reduced engagement and a loss of productivity for the organization as a whole.

-Get your leadership team up to speed with the hybrid working revolution alongside Ezra.
-We’ve redesigned leadership coaching for the digital age to transform your company’s workforce through affordable, scalable and high-impact solutions that promote equitable access through our world-class coaching app.
-Find out today how everyone can be better with a coach.
+Get your leadership team up to speed with the hybrid working revolution alongside Ezra’s world-class employee coaching, built to fit into today’s working life.
+We’ve redesigned leadership coaching for the modern age to help transform people through affordable, scalable and high-impact solutions, with equitable access through our world-class coaching app.
+Find out today how digital coaching could make a big difference to your organization.